 Financial Giving: We take a financial offering during worship because we are called to give our best portion to God.
 The gifts then go on to sustain Sun Prairie UMC, local charities, and programs around the world through United Methodist Apportionments.

-Prayer: During the offering time, you may place a yellow prayer card in the basket as it goes by.
+Prayer: During Children’s Time, you may fill out a yellow prayer card and give to an usher.
 These are collected and read by the pastor during our time for prayer, so that we can support those in need and celebrate the joys of others.

 Do you include children in your ministry and worship?